cobaltspeech/sdk-diatheke/examples/cpp/README.md

 ## Run

-Each demo illlustrates a different aspect of the Diatheke SDK.
+Each demo illustrates a different aspect of the Diatheke SDK.
 While the demos separate these functions for the sake of simplicity, there is nothing restricting a developer from mixing all of them in the same application.